Day 1:

 Plaza de Armas Muñoz Gamero

 Next stop, the city’s main plaza where you will find a statue of Ferdinand Magellan gazing out to the sea, which features a number of figures at its base, including a mermaid and an indigenous male whose leg and foot dangle down the base.
-His foot has been touched so often that the bronze is burnished a shining gold.
+His foot has been touched so often that the bronze has turned into a shining gold color.
 Legend has it that touching his foot is good luck and means you will return someday to Punta Arenas.

 Waterfront